-- (2) The South African Police Service must comply with the request. - (3) If the mentally ill prisoner is considered dangerous, the head of the health establishment must notify the South African Police Service. - (4) A mentally ill prisoner apprehended must be held in custody for such a period as may be possible to effect a return. - (5) A member of the South African Police Service may use such constraining measures as may be necessary and proportionate in the circumstances when apprehending a person or performing any function in terms of this section.
+- (2) The South African Police Service must comply with the request. - (3) If the mentally ill prisoner is considered dangerous, the head of the health establishment must notify the South African Police Service. - (4) A mentally ill prisoner apprehended must be held in custody for such period as prescribed to effect a return. - (5) A member of the South African Police Service may use such constraining measures as may be necessary and proportionate in the circumstances when apprehending a person or performing any function in terms of this section.